The issue

 In 1987 and 1988, Fondation Franz Weber (FFW) brought the brumby bloodbath to public attention in Europe, launched a campaign and raised awareness of the issue.

 In November 1989, following the vast international outcry, FFW purchased Bonrook Station, a former cattle ranch in the Northern Territory (NT), Australia.
-2.5 hours south of Darwin, the Wild Horse Sanctuary “Franz Weber Territory” was born: A fenced, protected, natural native rangeland spanning 495 km2 (18 x 28 km, approx. the size of the Balearic Island Ibiza) of sub-tropical bush, offering a safe haven to brumbies and native animals.
+2.5 hours south of Darwin, the Wild Horse Sanctuary “Franz Weber Territory” was born: A fenced, protected, natural native rangeland spanning 495 km2 (18 x 28 km, approx. the size of the Balearic Island Ibiza) of sub-tropical bush, offering a safe haven to brumbies (Australia’s wild horses) and native animals.

-Currently, around 800 brumbies, 120 wild cattle, 100 water buffaloes, and numerous native species of wild life and bird life live in harmony and natural balance on Bonrook.
+Currently, around 800 brumbies, 120 wild cattle, 100 water buffaloes, and numerous native species of wildlife and birdlife live in harmony and natural balance on Bonrook.

 Fondation Franz Weber’s Wild Horse Sanctuary is to date the sole sanctuary in Australia where a significant population of brumbies can safely coexist, roaming freely in their family groups – undisturbed and unhandled.
 As the animals are wild on Bonrook, humans can only get as close to them as about 50 m.